Words, when at their best, should be seducing you.

 Think out of the box

-Now at some point in time, when each phrase was originally created, pre-cliché, each one was doing the perfect job of evoking an image in the reader’s mind.
+At some point in time, before these words became clichés, each one was doing a perfect job of evoking an image in the reader’s mind.

 “A newly invented metaphor assists thought by evoking a visual image, while on the other hand a metaphor which is technically ‘dead’ (e.g. iron resolution) has in effect reverted to being an ordinary word and can generally be used without loss of vividness.